-In a bid to improve efficiency, cost effectiveness, sustainability and the overall quality in service delivery, UNICEF established in 2016 three internal water wells with a combined daily capacity of 3,800m3, and a wastewater treatment plant with a capacity of 3,600m3/d; to meet the needs of the Camp's population.
-In addition, a piped water supply distribution system has been constructed and is being commissioned.
-This network will ensure piped water delivery to every household in the camp, together with a piped sewage network, linking the collection system to the wastewater treatment plant.
-In addition, solid waste management and community-led low-cost recycling are priorities.
+In a bid to improve efficiency, cost-effectiveness, sustainability, and the overall quality in service delivery, UNICEF established in 2016 three internal water wells with a combined daily capacity of 3,800m3 and a wastewater treatment plant with a capacity of 3,600m3/d; to meet the needs of the Camp's population.
+Also, a piped water supply distribution system has been constructed and is being commissioned.
+This network will ensure piped water delivery to every household in the Camp, together with a piped sewage network, linking the collection system to the wastewater treatment plant.
+Besides, solid waste management and community-led low-cost recycling are priorities.